Byzantine bureaucracy and aristocracy: Background history

-Alexios fiscal reforms allowed an institution or individual to catalog and group their land domains and through it, their fiscal obligations in a document referred as praktikon.
-The new reform essentially broke with the integrity of the "chora" or village tax, its new purpose was the collection of the various taxes regardless of whether it was by an institution, individual or the village itself, essentially offering it to the highest bidder.
-Although a simplification, it was not an improvement as it pushed a great variety of villages and towns to be eventually added to the different episkpesis of the adjoining monasteries which would become responsible, both, for the fiscal obligations of the various towns and villages in their domain and for their fiscal obligations as monastic institutions, or of the various well-resourced dynatoi landowners who would also pay and be held responsible for both, the tax of the various villages in their domain and their own individual fiscal obligations.
-This trend culminated in the eventual disappearance of the fiscal individuality that each commune or town had enjoyed and which emperors like Basil II had fought and delayed with special taxes such as the allelengyon in the face of their growing power, becoming one of several towns within the estates of the different institutions and individuals of the time, which in part was a unbearable phenomenon for many communes due to the various fiscal tolerances that the basileus offered to the different monastic institutions and their estates, further accelerating the disappearance of the fiscal individuality of the villages and towns.
+Alexios fiscal reforms allowed an institution or individual to catalog and group their land domains and, through it, their fiscal obligations, in a document referred as praktikon.
+The new reform essentially broke from the integrity of the "chora" or village tax, as its new purpose was the collection of the various taxes regardless of whether collection was by an institution, individual or the village itself, essentially offering it to the highest bidder.
+Although a simplification, it was not an improvement, as it pushed a variety of villages and towns to eventually be added to the different episkpesis of either the adjoining monasteries or of the various well-resourced dynatoi landowners, who would become responsible for both their fiscal obligations as monastic institutions, or as individuals, and for the fiscal obligations of the various towns and villages in their domain.
+This trend culminated in the eventual disappearance of the fiscal individuality that each commune or town had enjoyed, something which emperors like Basil II had fought and delayed with special taxes such as the allelengyon.
+Becoming one of several towns within the estates of the different institutions and individuals of the time was an unbearable phenomenon for multiple communes due to the various fiscal tolerances that the basileus offered the different monastic institutions and their estates, further accelerating the disappearance of the fiscal individuality of the villages and towns.

 The 10th and 11th centuries saw a rise in importance of the aristocracy, and an increased number of new families entering it.
 The catastrophic losses in the latter 11th century again prompted a reorganization of the imperial administrative system, at the hands of the new Komnenos dynasty: the older offices and titles fell gradually into disuse, while an array of new honorifics emerged, which signified primarily the closeness of their recipient's familial relationship to the Emperor.
-The Komnenian-led Empire, and later their Palaiologan successors, were based primarily on the landed aristocracy, keeping the governance of state tightly controlled by a limited number of intermarrying aristocratic families.
-In the 11th and 12th century for instance, some 80 civil and 64 military noble families have been identified, a very small number for so large a state.
-Finally, in the Palaiologan system as reported by pseudo-Kodinos one can discern the accumulated nomenclature of centuries, with formerly high ranks having been devalued and others taken their place, and the old distinction between office and dignity had vanished.
+The Komnenian-led Empire, and later their Palaiologan successors, were based primarily on the landed aristocracy, keeping the governance of the state tightly controlled by a limited number of intermarrying aristocratic families; for instance in the 11th and 12th century, only 80 civil and 64 military noble families have been identified, a small number for so large a state.
+Finally, in the Palaiologan system as reported by pseudo-Kodinos, one can discern the accumulated nomenclature of centuries, with formerly high ranks having been devalued and others taking their place, and the old distinction between office and dignity having vanished.

 Imperial titles

-These were the highest titles, usually limited to members of the imperial family or to a few very select foreign rulers whose friendship the Emperor desired.
+These were the highest titles, usually limited to members of the imperial family or to a few select foreign rulers whose friendship the Emperor desired.